MySQL Basic Data Types

 Table 2 A simple Summary of string types

-for relatively long string.
+There are two big categories of string types: CHAR and VARCHAR for relatively short string and TEXT for relatively long string.
 It's easy to choose an appropriate string type based on the length requirement.
 But the maximum length and storage requirement is sophisticated and depend on several factors[1].
 I'll explain it in details.

 2.1 Difference between CHAR and VARCHAR

-is fixed-length string, all you store is string data.
-By contrast, VARCHAR
+CHAR is fixed-length string, all you store is string data.
+By contrast, VARCHAR is variable-length, the actual length is stored before the string data.

-For example, if we store the string sql
+For example, if we store the string sql and hello into a CHAR(8) and VARCHAR(8), their storage layout is as following:

 0 1 2 3 4 5 6 7